PrivacyHawk Logo

 Cloud security is a broad discipline that encompasses a range of policies, technologies, applications, and controls utilized to protect virtualized IP, data, applications, services, and the associated infrastructure of cloud computing.

-It's a crucial aspect that involves protecting data from theft, data leakage, and deletion.
+Cloud security is crucial for protecting data from theft, leakage, and deletion.
 Methods of providing cloud security include firewalls, penetration testing, obfuscation, tokenization, virtual private networks (VPN), and avoiding public internet connections.

 Common Threats in Cloud Computing: